 - Each jury member can grade all the reports except the ones from his/her own country’s teams, if any.
 Each report will be graded by the same number of jury members.
 The teams will be ranked according to their report and receive some feedback about their work.
 The ranking will serve as the basis for seeds in the tournament.

-I remind you that this preselection process is free.
-The registration fees will have to be paid only by the teams qualified for the international competition, and will be due to the LOC by January 31st.
+Please remember that this pre-selection process is free.
+The registration fees will have to be paid only by the teams qualified for the international competition, and will be due to the LOC.

 Example of preselection report:Report 8